Why Faith Is Important

 Faith is an expression of hope for something better.
 More than a wish, it is closer to a belief, but not quite.
 A belief is rooted in the mind.
 Faith is based in the heart.

 We act in faith when there is no guarantee, no certainty.
 No one knows what kind of life an infant will have, yet people continue to have children.
 No one can know how life with our mates will turn out, yet we continue to have faith our relationships will last a lifetime.

 Faith speaks the language of the heart.
 It is an expression of hope that goes beyond the conscious mind.

-Without faith in ourselves we would hold ourselves cheap, and without a faith in others we could never live as free people.
+Without faith in ourselves, we would hold ourselves cheap, and without faith in others, we could never live as free people.
 This is the water that quenches parched souls.

 Here is a famous parable: Once a traveler came across an old woman who was stooped over what appeared to be thin sticks.
 He asked the woman what she was doing.

 The traveler thought this was a waste of her time.